AnalyticsForPleasure/dive_in_shark_tank/README.md

 Seasons 1+2  = 27+19 = 46
 Seasons 5+6 = 61 + 63 = 124

-In the next chart I want to dive into the information about the investing part of each shark getting into their pocket in order to invest in each entrepreneur project.
-We can see here below in every waffle diagram the amount of money a specific shark invested in a relevant season vs the rest of investments made by the rest of the sharks.
+One intriguing aspect we want to delve into is the level of investment made by each shark or guest on the show.
+Essentially, we aim to determine how much personal capital each individual is willing to invest in new entrepreneurial ideas.
+To shed light on this question, we conducted an analysis for each season, spanning from the first to the tenth.
+The chart below allows us to examine the percentage of investments made by a specific shark or guest in each season individua
 ![image](https://user-images.githubusercontent.com/28948369/234967869-da3aeb9b-3e4a-4710-9ff1-7a20b988f1ff.png)